joshuadanpeterson/instagram-carousel/README.md

 This will launch the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Firebase Deployment

+The Instagram Carousel app is deployed using Firebase Hosting, which provides fast and secure hosting for web app content.
+The app is accessible at the following URL: [https://instagram-carousel-c16b6.web.app/](https://instagram-carousel-c16b6.web.app/).

+### Steps to Deploy to Firebase

+To deploy the app to Firebase, follow these steps:

+1. **Set up Firebase:**
+   - Install the Firebase CLI globally by running `npm install -g firebase-tools`.
+   - Authenticate to Firebase using `firebase login` and follow the on-screen instructions.

+2. **Initialize Firebase in your project:**
+   - Run `firebase init` in the root of your project directory.
+   - Select `Hosting` when prompted for which Firebase features you want to set up.
+   - Choose the Firebase project you want to connect to (in this case, `instagram-carousel-c16b6`).
+   - Specify `build` as your public directory, which is where the build artifacts are located after running the build script.
+   - Configure as a single-page app by responding `yes` when asked.

+3. **Build your project:**
+   - Run `npm run build` to create a production build of your app.

+4. **Deploy to Firebase:**
+   - Execute `firebase deploy` to deploy your app to Firebase Hosting.

+After these steps, your app should be live at the provided Firebase URL.

+### Continuous Deployment with GitHub Actions

+This project is configured with GitHub Actions for continuous deployment.
+When changes are merged into the main branch, the app is automatically built and deployed to Firebase Hosting.
+The workflow is defined in the `.github/workflows/firebase-hosting-merge.yml` file.

+For more details on Firebase Hosting and GitHub Actions integration, refer to the [Firebase documentation](https://firebase.google.com/docs/hosting/github-integration).

+### Local Development

+For local development, you can serve your app using Firebase Emulators to replicate the hosting environment on your local machine:

+- Run `firebase emulators:start` to start the emulator.
+- Access the app at the local URL provided by the Firebase CLI.

+This allows you to test your changes in an environment similar to the production Firebase Hosting environment before deploying them.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.